Clover (Clamp manga): Release

 Clover was serialized in Kodansha's Amie from 1997 until the magazine's demise in 1999, and remains unfinished.
 Kodansha collected the chapters into four volumes.
 The first was published on June 6, 1997; the final was released on August 9, 1999.
 Kodansha re-released the series in two volumes on July 17, 2008.

 Clover was licensed for an English-language release in North America by Tokyopop.
 It published the series from May 15, 2001 to March 20, 2002, but let the series go out of print on May 2, 2005.
 Dark Horse Manga picked up the license, combining the series into one volume (ISBN 1-59582-196-1) in its original right-to-left format and releasing it on May 13, 2009.

 The series is also licensed in French by Pika Édition, and in German by Carlsen Comics.

 After Dark Horse Comics' license expired, Kodansha Comics licensed it and began releasing the series, combining into one hardcover volume in 2020.

 Volume list

 Media

 A Clover animated music video based on the prologue chapters of the manga was produced by Bandai Visual and Madhouse Studios and shown in Japanese theaters before the Cardcaptor Sakura film in 1999.
 It is directed by Kitarō Kōsaka, with Nobuteru Yūki designing the characters and Ichiko Hashimoto composing the music.
 The short film was released to DVD as part of the Clamp in Wonderland collection on October 26, 2007.

-Dark Horse Comics, who previously held the license for the distribution of the English North American edition of the manga, were in negotiations with Universal Studios for the rights to develop a movie based upon the manga.
+Dark Horse Comics, who previously held the license for the distribution of the English North American edition of the manga, were in negotiations with Universal Studios for the rights to develop a film based upon the manga.
 However, as of 2022, nothing from this has materialized.